top of page

 Yang, W.-L., Zhang, C.-Y., Ji, W.-Y., Zhao, L.-L., Yang, F.-Y., Zhang, L., & Cao, X. (2024).
 Berberine metabolites stimulate GLP-1 secretion by alleviating oxidative stress and mitochondrial dysfunction.
 American Journal of Chinese Medicine, 52(1), 253–274. https://doi.org/10.1142/S0192415X24500113

-Can it help with Alcohol Craving?
+Exploring Behavioral Benefits: Can Berberine Help with Alcohol Craving?

 Bhutada, P., Mundhada, Y., Bansod, K., Rathod, S., Hiware, R., Dixit, P., Umathe, S., & Mundhada, D. (2010).
 Inhibitory effect of berberine on the motivational effects of ethanol in mice.
 Progress in Neuro-Psychopharmacology & Biological Psychiatry, 34(8), 1472–1479. https://tinyurl.com/y4r222bz